Appley Bridge railway station

-Appley Bridge railway station serves the villages of Appley Bridge and Shevington, both in Metropolitan Borough of Wigan, Greater Manchester in England.
+Appley Bridge railway station serves the villages of Appley Bridge in West Lancashire and Shevington in the Metropolitan Borough of Wigan, Greater Manchester in England.
 The station is 4.4 mi north-west of Wigan Wallgate on the Manchester-Southport Line.
-The station is in Lancashire, but it is supported by the Greater Manchester Passenger Transport Executive and as such within the TfGM ticketing zone.
+The station is in Lancashire, but is supported by Transport for Greater Manchester (TfGM), and as such is within the TfGM ticketing zone.
 It is operated by Northern Trains.

 The main stone-built station building survives adjacent to the Wigan-bound platform, but is now a public house; there are modest shelters on both platforms for rail travellers.